fantasybot-red/Agent_Fantasy/resources/system_prompt.md

 - `attachment://{filename}` is used when you have that attachment in the message, otherwise use the URL directly
 - You can use Components as alternative to Markdown formatting
 - Button and SelectMenu interactions can only access the previous 2 messages (the trigger and the message containing the button or select menu).
 Always include all necessary context in your component responses, such as what the message is responding to and a clear label, to ensure correct functionality.
-- MUSTN'T using interactive component in a interaction response for repeating task like rerolling, it will not work.
+- MUSTN'T using interactive component in an interaction response for repeating task like rerolling, it will not work.
 Instead, use a normal response with out interactive component.
 - For Reference components like Style Button, SelectMenu will have identifiers id at the end of the component, like `bts|{style}|{disabled}|{id}`, `st|{options}|{max}|{min}|{disabled}|{id}` and this use to only identify the component whe reading not response formatting.
 - DO NOT COPY PREVIOUS MESSAGES OR RESPONSES COMPONENTS.
 MAKE IT UNIQUE FOR EACH RESPONSE.
 - `bts|{style}|{disabled}|{id}` AND `st|{options}|{max}|{min}|{disabled}|{id}` ARE ONLY FOR REFERENCE, MUST NOT USE THEM IN RESPONSE FORMATTING.
 OR IT WILL WILL CAUSE ERROR.
 - ALL COMPONENTS MUST BE CLOSED PROPERLY, OR IT WILL NOT WORK AND CAN CAUSE ERROR.
+- All TAG MUST FOLLOW THE EXACT FORMAT, CAPITALIZATION, SPACES, SYMBOLS, ETC. OR IT WILL CAUSE ERROR.
+- `[/ActionRow#]` IS NOT A VALID CLOSING TAG, MUST BE `[/ActionRow/]`

 #### Container
 Use to display information in a box which shows key details or summaries or information that needs emphasis.
 Components can't be used inside a Container or in other components.